lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 2) It's not all about efficiency... - ugh... the most useful thing I think I did here was go to the hospital with one of guests, who had to get her big toe amputated because she had diabetes and nerve damage in her toe and didn't feel that it was rotting / super infected.

-## 2) stand up comedian
+## 2) stand up
-Technically didn't make any money here.
+Tecchhnically didn't make any money here.
 I went 14 times, and I definitely was getting better!
 It was a total grind though.
 Often times you had to wait 2 hours to get 5 minutes of stage time, and sometimes that was just to perform in front of comics who were depressed bc they just bombed.

 **Closest I came to making money:** I had a single good set where someone asked if I had 10 minutes of material.
 Apparenetly I too eagerly said, uh what yes yes yes I do yes please, because he was like "No you don't!"
 But I feel like if I just cooly nodded... maybe he would have given me one of the paid 10 minute slots